Katzeee/Notes/Design/cpp-tuple-and-factory.md

 std::tupe<int&> t = std::make_tuple<int&>(a); // fail, can't covert std::tuple<int> to std::tuple<int&>
 ```

-## expand tuple and pass to next caller
+## expand tuple and pass to the next caller

 For c++17, we have:
 ```cpp